mikerockett/za-phone/readme.md

 ### Getters

 Occasionally, you may need to access the different parts of the number.
 You can use the `number`, `prefix`, `three`, and `four` getters for this.
-Note, however, that `number` will not include the leading zero.
+Note, however, that the leading zero will not be included in `number` and `prefix`.

 ```php
 print $phone->prefix;